SamarthHChinivar/SamarthHChinivar/README.md

 # **[Samarth's Website](http://samarth-portfolio-website.000webhostapp.com) :globe_with_meridians:**

 ## **Hi There 👋:hugs:**
-I am Samarth H Chinivar from Bengaluru, India .
-My Current Ambition is to solve various real-life problems and to explore these ever-evolving technologies.
-I am aiming to get an opportunity to work in an organisation where I can make the best use of my potential and contribute to the organization's growth.
+Hello, my name is Samarth H Chinivar and I am based in Bengaluru, India.
+My current ambition is to solve various real-life problems using ever-evolving technologies.
+I am highly motivated to find an opportunity to work in an organization where I can contribute my skills and make the best use of my potential to contribute to the organization's growth.
 You can contact me here: http://samarth-portfolio-website.000webhostapp.com.

 #### **Connect with Me:**